 2. Replace PowerShell with CMD in File Explorer

-If you want to open Command Prompt instead of PowerShell in a folder or File Explorer, you’ll need to replace PowerShell with CMD in the right-click Context Menu on your Windows 10 or 11 PC.
-We can do some tweaks to the Registry Editor to make this happen.
+If you want to open Command Prompt instead of PowerShell in a folder or File Explorer, there are some Registry Editor tweaks to make this happen.
 Let’s begin.

 - Now, copy the following code and paste it into the empty Notepad file.